 Noxious Weed of the Month

-Kochia was listed as a Class B noxious weed in Washington State in 1988.
-The Class B status means that control is required by the state in counties where control is feasible- currently, control of kochia is required by the WSNWCB in 22 counties in Washington.
-In counties where control is not required, the County Noxious Weed Control Board may select kochia for mandatory control to meet local needs and priorities.
-All County Noxious Weed Control Boards can provide educational and technical assistance for landowners interested in voluntary control.
-You can control kochia- many methods, including cultural, mechanical, and chemical, can be effective in controlling kochia infestations when used as a part of a broader Integrated Pest Management plan.
+Hoary cress was listed as a Class C noxious weed in Washington State in 1988.
+The Class C status means that control is not required by the state.
+However, counties where hoary cress is a local priority may select the species for mandatory control.
+Check with your County Noxious Weed Control Board to see if you are required to control hoary cress on your property.
+Even if control is not required by your county, your Noxious Weed Control Board can provide educational and technical assistance for landowners interested in voluntary control.
+Many methods, including cultural, mechanical, and chemical, can be effective in controlling hoary cress infestations when used as a part of an Integrated Pest Management plan.
 Your County Noxious Weed Control Board can assist you in choosing appropriate methods.

 How to Identify